Win a VIP experience for two to E Tipu 2022

 The summit features two days of talks from global and local leaders in agri, plus interactive workshops, expert panels and special Q&As, innovative exhibits, valuable cross-sector networking and more.

-As a national event with global reach, E Tipu connects Aotearoa's food and fibre sector with the world - tackling the critical questions around how we can be more innovative, collaborative, sustainable and profitable, now and into the future.
+Designed for people from across the food and fibre sector, E Tipu tackles the critical questions around how we can be more innovative, collaborative, sustainable and profitable — now and into the future.

 Ticket information: In-person and virtual tickets are on sale at etipu.boma.global.
 For special rates enter the promo code THECOUNTRY when booking to unlock $100 savings on in-person tickets.